czbiohub-sf/rapid-response-prism/README.md

 # rapid-response-prism

-Phylogenetic analysis of various respiratory viruses captured during the PRISM study in Uganda.
+Phylogenetic analyses of various respiratory viruses (SARS-CoV-2, Influenza A virus and RSV) captured during the PRISM study in Uganda.